 This led to a huge negative equity problem, which is in part being dealt with via short sales.

-And while these transactions can be a great alternative to foreclosure for the homeowner, they can also greatly benefit the homebuyer as well.
+And while these transactions can be a great alternative to foreclosure for the homeowner, they can also greatly benefit the home buyer in the transaction as well.

 But like anything that saves you money, there are plenty of hoops to jump through, and patience is a requisite.